vsevolod-oparin/ae-shift-button/README.md

 5. Window panel -> to the bottom shift.jsx.
 6. Plug the opened window to the place you like.

-Congrats you have just installed it!
+Congrats!
+You have just installed it!

 ### Usage